History of gunpowder: Rockets

 The imperial court took great interest in the progress of gunpowder developments and actively encouraged as well as disseminated military technology.
 For example, in 1002 a local militia man named Shi Pu (石普) showed his own versions of fireballs and gunpowder arrows to imperial officials.
 They were so astounded that the emperor and court decreed that a team would be assembled to print the plans and instructions for the new designs to promulgate throughout the realm.
 The Song court's policy of rewarding military innovators was reported to have "brought about a great number of cases of people presenting technology and techniques" (器械法式) according to the official History of Song.
 Production of gunpowder and fire arrows heavily increased in the 11th century as the court centralized the production process, constructing large gunpowder production facilities, hiring artisans, carpenters, and tanners for the military production complex in the capital of Kaifeng.
 One surviving source circa 1023 lists all the artisans working in Kaifeng while another notes that in 1083 the imperial court sent 100,000 gunpowder arrows to one garrison and 250,000 to another.

 Evidence of gunpowder in the Liao dynasty and Western Xia is much sparser than in Song, but some evidence such as the Song decree of 1073 that all subjects were henceforth forbidden from trading sulfur and saltpeter across the Liao border, suggests that the Liao were aware of gunpowder developments to the south and coveted gunpowder ingredients of their own.

 Explosives

+Gunpowder bombs had been mentioned since the 11th century.
+In 1000 AD, a soldier by the name of Tang Fu (唐福) demonstrated a design of gunpowder pots (a proto-bomb which spews fire) and gunpowder caltrops, for which he was richly rewarded.
+In the same year, Xu Dong wrote that trebuchets used bombs that were like "flying fire", suggesting that they were incendiaries.
+In the military text Wujing Zongyao of 1044, bombs such as the "ten-thousand fire flying sand magic bomb", "burning heaven fierce fire unstoppable bomb", and "thunderclap bomb" (pilipao) were mentioned.
+However detailed accounts of their use did not appear until the 12th century.

 The Jurchen people of Manchuria united under Wanyan Aguda and established the Jin dynasty in 1115.
 Allying with the Song, they rose rapidly to the forefront of East Asian powers and defeated the Liao dynasty in a shockingly short span of time, destroying the 150-year balance of power between the Song, Liao, and Western Xia.
 Remnants of the Liao fled to the west and became known as the Qara Khitai, or Western Liao to the Chinese.
 In the east, the fragile Song-Jin alliance dissolved once the Jin saw how badly the Song army had performed against Liao forces.
 Realizing the weakness of Song, the Jin grew tired of waiting and captured all five of the Liao capitals themselves.
 They proceeded to make war on Song, initiating the Jin-Song Wars.